 [Section 203 inserted by No. 42 of 2004 s.
 130.]

+204A.
+Evidence of communication between worker and WorkCover WA employee

+Evidence of any communication between —

+(a) a worker; and

+(b) a person employed by WorkCover WA and acting in the course of that employment,

+is not admissible in a proceeding before an arbitrator unless, during the course of the proceeding, the worker consents to the evidence being so admitted.

+[Section 204A inserted by No. 31 of 2011 s.
+9.]

 204. Privilege against self-incrimination

-(1) A person is not excused from complying with a requirement under this Part to answer a question, produce a document or other material, or furnish information, on the ground that the answer, the production of the document or other material, or the furnishing of the information, might incriminate the person or render the person liable to a penalty.
+(1) A person is not excused from complying with a requirement under this Division to answer a question, produce a document or other material, or furnish information, on the ground that the answer, the production of the document or other material, or the furnishing of the information, might incriminate the person or render the person liable to a penalty.

 (2) However neither —